 Their love of Delaware, and desire to be close to their families caused Bethany and Dana to move back and make their home in Middletown with their son, Brock.

 If you need assistance, we are here to help.
 Please click on the link below and tell us what type of assistance you need, along with your name and contact information.
 Thank you.

 The first constitutional duty of the Lieutenant Governor is to preside over the Delaware State Senate which consists of 21 senators.
-In the absence of a Lieutenant Governor, the Senate Pro Tempore may preside or appoint another Senator to preside over the Senate.
-The Pro Tem or other Senator presiding would be permitted to vote, whereas the Lieutenant Governor could vote only to break a tie.
+The Lieutenant Governor only casts votes in order to break a tie.

 Board of Pardons

 The other constitutional duty of the Lieutenant Governor is to serve on the Board of Pardons with the Chancellor, Secretary of State, State Treasurer and Auditor of Accounts.